eltorqiro/TSW-UITweaks/README.md

 Contributors
 ------------
 Aside from the author of the UITweaks framework (ElTorqiro), testing and development of some of the plugins prior to v1.0.0 was carried out by The009.
 Thanks go out to him for his ideas and support.

+Other mod authors have also contributed plugins to UITweaks (which is awesome).
+Their names are listed against their plugins in the plugin list.
+Please encourage and support them if you like their plugins!

 Licenses